MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 * You can [create a new ADLS shortcut](#create-a-onelake-shortcut-to-storage-account-with-trusted-workspace-access) in a Fabric Lakehouse to start analyzing your data with Spark, SQL, and Power BI.

-* You can [create a data pipeline](#create-a-data-pipeline-to-a-storage-account-with-trusted-workspace-access) that leverages trusted workspace access to directly access a firewall-enabled Azure Data Lake Gen 2 account.
+* You can [create a data pipeline](#create-a-data-pipeline-to-a-storage-account-with-trusted-workspace-access) that leverages trusted workspace access to directly access a firewall-enabled ADLS Gen2 account.

 * You can use a T-SQL Copy statement that leverages trusted workspace access to ingest data into a Fabric warehouse.